 The senior school property tax credit is a form of property tax relief for seniors in Delaware.
-To qualify, you must be over 64 years old and own a home in the state as your primary residence.
-The credit is equal to 50% of school property taxes, up to a maximum of $500 per year.
+To qualify, you must be age 65 or older and own a home in the state as your primary residence.
+The credit is equal to 50% of school property taxes, up to a maximum of $400 per year.

 How high are sales taxes in Delaware?

 There is no sales tax in Delaware.
 That’s right, all Delaware purchases are tax-free.
 For many seniors, that could mean savings of hundreds of dollars per year on things like clothing, food and entertainment.

 What other Delaware taxes should I be concerned about?